johtani/kuromoji-cli/README.md

-# Command Line Interface for Lucene Kuromoji
+# Command Line Interface for Atilika Kuromoji

 This plugin provide Command Line Interface for Atilika Kuromoji.